MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/api-reference/v1.0/dynamics-rate-limits.md

 Rate limits are introduced to ensure that no single client consumes too many resources and becomes the noisy neighbor.
 If calling clients receives an HTTP Status Code `429 - Too Many Requests` from Dynamics 365 Business Central, the API request limits are exceeded.
 In these cases, the client will need to handle this.

 > [!IMPORTANT]
-> HTTP Status Code 429 will be returned when throttling occurs.
+> An HTTP Status Code 429 will be returned when throttling occurs.
 Request limits have been exceeded.

 Handling Status Code 429 requires the client to adopt a retry logic while providing a cool off period.
 Different strategies such as regular interval retry, incremental intervals retry, exponential back-off, or even randomization can be applied.